Obigold/alx-zero_day/README.md

-I am now a software Engineer
+I am now a software Engineer and i love it